clowdr-app/clowdr/README.md

 1. Clone this repository
 1. Initialise/update submodules
    BCP: How do I do that??
-1. Enter and build `react-transcript-editor`:
+1. Build `react-transcript-editor` as follows:
+   BCP: Should this be slate-transcript-editor??
+   1. `cd slate-transcript-editor`
    1. Run `npm install`
    1. Run `npm run build:component`
    1. You should see the `dist` folder created.